pnaveen4u87/Cuisine_Classifier/README.md

 - Removed stop words and converted the words to lowercase using TfidfVectorizer.
 - Converted the ingredients column after feature selection into TF-IDF Matrix using TfidfVectorizer.
 - Split the data into train and test data in 80:20 ratio.
-- Used different machine learning algorithm to find the algorithm which is having high accurancy in classfying the test data.
+- Used different machine learning algorithm to find the algorithm which is having high accuracy in classifying the test data.
 - SVM algorithm performed better for the test data so used SVM algorithm to predict the food articles.
 - Scrapped the news food article from [BBC Website](https://www.bbcgoodfood.com/recipes/category/cuisines) in required format.
-- Converted the ingredients column into TF-IDF matrix similar to the data used for training.
+- Converted the ingredients column into TF-IDF matrix like the data used for training.
 - Predicted the cuisine using the SVM model built using kaggle data set.
 - Stored the result in CSV and used it as the source for our webpage to filter and display the result.